Grace Moloney: Reading

+Reading

 In April 2019 Moloney signed a new contract with Reading.
 She had re-established herself as the first choice goalkeeper and helped the club reach the FA Women's Cup semi-final, which they lost to West Ham United on a penalty shootout.
 Reading recognised Moloney's 150th appearance for the club with a presentation before a 1–0 2019–20 FA Women's League Cup defeat by West Ham in November 2019.
 She signed another two-year contract extension with Reading in February 2021.

 On 6 March 2022, Moloney made her 200th appearance for Reading.

+London City Lionesses

+On 15 August 2023 Moloney joined London City Lionesses on a 2-year contract.
+She parted ways with the club by mutual consent in January 2025.

+Sunderland

+On 12 July 2025.
+Moloney signed a one-year deal with Wearside club Sunderland in the Women's Super League 2 with the option of an additional year.

 International career

 Youth

 In 2010, Moloney was a key member of the Republic of Ireland U-17 squad who were runners-up in the 2010 UEFA Women's Under-17 Championship and quarter-finalists in the 2010 FIFA U-17 Women's World Cup.
 At the FAI International Football Awards she was named 2011 Under-19 Women's International Player of the Year.